-It all started over a run.
-That is all it took.
-An Olympia semi final run, THAT run, at the Kennel Club Festival, one woman, one run, triggered the inspiration Neil personally needed to make things happen.
+It all started over a run - that is all it took.
+An Olympia semi final run, THAT run, at the Kennel Club Festival.
+One woman, one run, that triggered the inspiration that Neil needed to make things happen.

 Neil has always enjoyed running and for a number of years had wanted to create some form of running challenge incorporating the perimeter of the Kennel Club International Agility Festival venue.
 He then found the perfect excuse for it in 2018, and his best mate Ryan was dragged in because, well, that’s what best mates are for right?

-Joking aside Ryan’s mum, Ann Hennessy, had been unwell for sometime before 2018, living with a diagnosis of stage 3 lung cancer which had been spreading catastrophically over a number of years.
-An organisation called ‘Agility Against Cancer’ had once existed to support cancer sufferers in agility and their families requiring financial support to continue their beloved past time but to also make life that bit easier.
+Joking aside.
+Ryan’s mum, Ann Hennessy, had been unwell for sometime before 2018, living with a diagnosis of stage 3 lung cancer which had been spreading catastrophically over a number of years.
+An organisation called ‘Agility Against Cancer’ had once existed to support cancer sufferers in agility, and their families, requiring financial support to continue their beloved hobby and also make life that bit easier.
 They had supported Ann in her agility adventures as well as personally, making a family holiday dream become a reality in 2017.
 It was this that drove Ryan to get involved in this crazy idea, to support an organisation that had supported Ann, and Ryan & Neil were in it together.

 Get in touch...

 Drop us an email and we will get back to you as soon as possible!